Structured governance assurance for UK school governing boards.

 We use your assessment data only for the following purposes:

-- Providing the board audit tool — storing your responses, generating your governance assessment report, and enabling you to review and update your assessment over time
+• Providing the Quality Standard tool: storing your responses, generating your governance assessment report, and enabling you to review and update your assessment over time

 We do not: